OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 > **Note**: Once Configuration Management is enabled for a project, you can't disable it.

-## OpsHub Integration Manager behaviour
+## <code class="expression">space.vars.SITENAME</code> behaviour

-* **Projects in OpsHub Integration Manager**
+* **Projects in <code class="expression">space.vars.SITENAME</code>**
-  * For OpsHub Integration Manager, **Streams** are considered as Projects.
+  * For <code class="expression">space.vars.SITENAME</code>, **Streams** are considered as Projects.
 Hence user can configure bidirectional integration with any other end system with context of DOORS Next streams and the other system's projects.
-  * The Projects in OpsHub Integration Manager are shown as a combination of **Project, Component and Stream**.
+  * The Projects in <code class="expression">space.vars.SITENAME</code> are shown as a combination of **Project, Component and Stream**.
 All the streams are displayed in a hierarchy of its parent stream.
     * **For example -**
-      If there exists a project "ProjectA" with component "ComponentA" and stream "StreamA", then in OpsHub Integration Manager, the project is shown as a hierarchy of "ProjectA/ComponentA/StreamA".
+      If there exists a project "ProjectA" with component "ComponentA" and stream "StreamA", then in <code class="expression">space.vars.SITENAME</code>, the project is shown as a hierarchy of "ProjectA/ComponentA/StreamA".
       If there are other streams "StreamA.1" and "StreamA.2" created from "Stream A", then these streams are displayed as "ProjectA/ComponentA/StreamA/StreamA.1" and "ProjectA/ComponentA/StreamA/StreamA.2".

     > **Note**: The streams in DOORS Next are considered as projects.
-Thus, considering the above example, there will be 3 projects in OpsHub Integration Manager - **ProjectA/ComponentA/StreamA**, **ProjectA/ComponentA/StreamA/StreamA.1** and **ProjectA/ComponentA/StreamA/StreamA.2**.
+Thus, considering the above example, there will be 3 projects in <code class="expression">space.vars.SITENAME</code> - **ProjectA/ComponentA/StreamA**, **ProjectA/ComponentA/StreamA/StreamA.1** and **ProjectA/ComponentA/StreamA/StreamA.2**.

-* **Synchronization in OpsHub Integration Manager**
+* **Synchronization in <code class="expression">space.vars.SITENAME</code>**
   * In DOORS Next, there are two types of artifacts.
 One is the [core artifact](#glossary) and the other one is the [shared artifact](#glossary).
-  * By default, OpsHub Integration Manager synchronizes both core artifacts and shared artifacts present in stream.
+  * By default, <code class="expression">space.vars.SITENAME</code> synchronizes both core artifacts and shared artifacts present in stream.
     * **For example:** There exists a core artifact E1 in a stream.
 The artifact E1 is added in two modules "Module 1" and "Module 2".
 Then there will be two shared artifacts created.
 One in "Module 1" and the other in "Module 2".

-      > **Note**: In this case, OpsHub Integration Manager will treat and synchronize all the 3 artifacts as individual entities.
+      > **Note**: In this case, <code class="expression">space.vars.SITENAME</code> will treat and synchronize all the 3 artifacts as individual entities.

-  * OpsHub Integration Manager provides a provision to restrict the synchronization to only shared artifacts i.e. synchronize only the shared artifacts present in the stream.
+  * <code class="expression">space.vars.SITENAME</code> provides a provision to restrict the synchronization to only shared artifacts i.e. synchronize only the shared artifacts present in the stream.
     * **Restrict reading of artifacts from the DOORS Next module(s)** - An additional input is required to be added in integration configuration.
 Refer to section [Synchronize artifacts from specific module](#synchronize-artifacts-from-specific-module) for knowing the input usage and how to configure it.
-    * **Restrict writing of artifacts to DOORS Next module(s)** - OpsHub Integration Manager supports writing of any artifact in a specific module.
+    * **Restrict writing of artifacts to DOORS Next module(s)** - <code class="expression">space.vars.SITENAME</code> supports writing of any artifact in a specific module.
 This is done through field mapping in DOORS Next system.
 The field purpose is to decide which module is used to create the shared artifacts.
 Refer to **Field - Module** section of [Fields available in DOORS Next](#fields-available-in-doors-next).

     > **Note**: Refer to section [Known Limitation](#known-limitation) for knowing the synchronization limitation.